EskoJTH/ClojureCalculatorInterpreter/README.md

 ## A basic calculator interpreted with clojure.

 Implementation includes state monad transformers and a custom error monad that I used to deepen my understanding of those.
 Not necessarily that useful in clojure.
 Because of them I think I didn't understand the error stack trace at times.
 Not very optimized implementation.
 I didn't use loop structures as often as possible which causes the stack to grow.
 I really like using recursion.
 Done for the sake of practice.
 I was rather new to clojure before this project but now I feel like my understanding has become much deeper.
 I planned to use the reducers library and some eager left folds for efficiency in the beginning but that was not a good idea at that point and defenitely did not seem easy to use for implementing the AST structure.
 There is still one fold left in there.
 Error messaging was planned but not not finalized.
 The errors provided are not as user friendly as they could be.
 The implementation should be functionally very pure.
 I think I used def only as const definitions and they could be easily replaced with let's for the most part.
 There shouldn't be any significant side effects.
-Good execise to do.
+Good exercise to do.

 ### Running